How to Make CRUSHS

 Different milks behave differently, so start with 10-12 oz and adjust as needed.

 TIP: Prior to spinning: Let the pint sit out for ~15 minutes or run it under hot water for ~15 seconds to loosen up the bottom and edges.
-You don't have to do this but it usually helps (especially with the chocolate).
+You don't have to do this but it can help.

 It’s not sweet enough